Insights & Resources

 How to Present Pricing to Four Different Buyers

 Pricing conversations fail when reps present the same way every time.
-Gold Mine wants the math.
-Blue Ocean wants the relationship value.
-Green Planet wants the strategic fit.
-Orange Sky wants the bottom line.
+Natural Gold Mine buyers want the math.
+Natural Blue Ocean buyers want the relationship value.
+Natural Green Planet buyers want the strategic fit.
+Natural Orange Sky buyers want the bottom line.

 Read →